falcaop/ProjectImgProc/README.md

 1. Load a satellite image
 2. Extract the blue, red, green, and NIR bands in separate images
 3. Calculate the Normalized Difference Vegetation index described in the next section
-4. Identify and highlight areas of live vegetation in the input image
+4. Identify and highlight areas of live vegetation in the input image through segmentation
 5. Use this data to assist a machine learning method in better classifying the type of vegetation

 ## Normalized Difference Vegetation Index